Zeioth/compiler.nvim/README.md

 * cobol

 ## Dependencies
-If you are gonna compile C#, then you need to have `mono-mcs` instaled in your system.
-All the other languages are shipped with their compiler already included and you don't have to worry.
+Some languages require you manually install their compilers in your machine (so we are able to call it):

+* C#: `mono-mcs`
+* python: for the compiled versions of python you need to have `pip install pyinstaller nuitka`

 ## How to install
 lazy.nvim package manager
 ```lua